 If you did not receive AP Calculus credit:

 If you did not receive AP Calculus credit, please use the math placement test as your guide.
 If the placement test recommends MA 1022 (Calc II) or MA 1023 (Calc III), you may be interested in attempting to receive retroactive credit for the course(s) earlier in the sequence.
 To receive this retroactive credit, you must take the next two courses in sequence during your first year (A-D terms), and pass both.
 Specifically, if you take Calc III and Calc IV and pass both, you will receive advanced placement credit for both Calc I and Calc II.
 Similarly, if you pass Calc II and pass Calc III, you will receive credit for Calc I. If you take Calc IV and Differential Equations you will receive retroactive credit for Calc I and Calc II.
 This does not give credit for Calc III.
 To qualify for credit, the courses must be passed on first attempt during your first year.

-If the placement test recommends MA 1020, students should sign up for this class as they will benefit from having a pre-calculus review.
+If the placement test recommends MA 1020, students should sign up for this class as you will benefit from having a pre-calculus review.
 This semester-long course covers the material in Calc I after some selected background material and will be your math course for A and B terms.
 It is 1/3 unit credit.
 You will register for two additional courses in both A and B terms, making a total of 5 courses for the two terms.

 About Choosing a Science Class